westonMS/ecen520_student/lectures/class_overview.md

 ## Reading

-Review the learning suite syllabus carefully and the [assignment mechanics](.assignments/resources/assignment_mechanics.md)
+Review the learning suite syllabus carefully and the [assignment mechanics](../resources/assignment_mechanics.md) page.

 ## Key Concepts
 * Understand the requirements and expectations of the course